kmwang123/cme211-notes/lecture-07.md

 starting with your current directory followed by looking in system wide locations

+Invokes search through system directories

 2. Code is byte compiled from the `.py` file to a `.pyc` file

+Can delete .pyc files if you want or leave them there.
+When you update the code, it updates the .pyc file as well

 3. File is processed from top to bottom